RebeccaCrecelius/100-days-of-code/log.md

 ### Day 29: March 10, 2024

-**Today's Progress**: Merged chaged using git status and then git merge.
-Worked on fixing the aligninment of the navigation.
+**Today's Progress**: Merged changes using git status and then git merge.
+Worked on fixing the alignment of the navigation.
 Relinked the logo placeholder image.

-**Thoughts**: I am not entirely sure what happened the footer.
-However, I am having a difficult time fixing the issue.
+**Thoughts**: I am not entirely sure what happened to the footer.
+However, I am having a tough time fixing the issue.

 **To Do**: Add media queries.
 Fix community and footer section.
 Create a logo and brand materials for Twemary.
 Still need to gather assets and place them within the folder.
 Fix spacing in community section.